 Any other intermediary in the chain should report the value of this indicator as per the value received from the previous intermediary.

+However, the indicator can be set to NO by an account servicer that did not receive a notification with the indicator via the chain of intermediaries as per SRD II, but deems the event to be in scope of SRD II.

 UTC Time for Deadlines